TudorDan/TechInterviewWorkbook/README.md

 #### What is the difference between Stack and Queue data structure?

+- A _stack_ is a linear data structure in which elements can be inserted and deleted only from one side of the list, called the top.
+A _stack_ follows the LIFO (Last In First Out) principle, i.e., the element inserted at the last is the first element to come out.
+- A _queue_ is a linear data structure in which elements can be inserted only from one side of the list called rear, and the elements can be deleted only from the other side called the front.
+The _queue_ data structure follows the FIFO (First In First Out) principle, i.e. the element inserted at first in the list, is the first element to be removed from the list

 #### What is a graph?
 What are simple graphs?
 What are directed graphs?
 What are weighted graphs?

+- A Graph is a non-linear data structure consisting of nodes and edges.There are two main parts of a graph:
+  - The vertices (nodes) where the data is stored
+  - The edges (connections, lines) which connect the nodes.
+- A _simple graph_ is a graph with no loops(a graph which joins a vertex to itself, also called a self-loop) and no multiple edges(two or more edges connecting the same two vertices ).
+- A _directed graph (or digraph)_ is a graph where the edges point in a direction.
+It is a set of vertices and a collection of directed edges that each connects an ordered pair of vertices.
+We say that a directed edge points from the first vertex in the pair and points to the second vertex in the pair.
+- An _undirected graph_ is a set of objects (called vertices or nodes) that are connected together, where all the edges are bidirectional.
+An _undirected graph_ is sometimes called an _undirected network_.
+- A _weighted graph_ is a graph in which each branch is given a numerical weight.
+A weighted graph is therefore a special type of labeled graph in which the labels are numbers (which are usually taken to be positive).

 #### What are trees?
 What are binary trees?
 What are binary search trees?

+- A _tree_ is an undirected graph in which any two vertices are connected by exactly one path, and does not contain even a single cycle.
+- A _binary tree_ is a tree-type non-linear data structure in which each node has at most two children, which are referred to as the left child and the right child.
+- A _binary tree_ has the benefits of both an ordered array and a linked list as search is as quick as in a sorted array and insertion or deletion operation are as fast as in linked list.
+- A _binary search tree_ is a binary tree data structure which has the following properties:
+  - The left subtree of a node contains only nodes with keys lesser than the node’s key.
+  * The right subtree of a node contains only nodes with keys greater than the node’s key.
+  * The left and right subtree each must also be a binary search tree.

 #### How can you store graphs in programs?
 What are the advantages/disadvantages per each?

+- You can store a graph using:
+  - Nodes as objects with pointers to one another
+  - A matrix of edge weights
+- Nodes as objects with pointers to one another
+  - The memory complexity for this approach is O(n) because you have as many objects as you have nodes.
+The number of pointers (to nodes) required is up to O(n^2) as each node object may contain pointers for up to n nodes.
+  - The time complexity for this data structure is O(n) for accessing any given node.
+- Storing a matrix of edge weights
+  - This would be a memory complexity of O(n^2) for the matrix.
+  - The advantage with this data structure is that the time complexity to access any given node is O(1).

 #### What are graph traversal algorithms?
 What is BFS, how does it work?
 What is DFS, how does it work?

+- Graph traversal algorithms are used to visit nodes in graph.
+- The Breadth First Search (BFS) traversal is an algorithm, which is used to visit all of the nodes of a given graph.
+In this traversal algorithm one node is selected and then all of the adjacent nodes are visited one by one.
+After completing all of the adjacent vertices, it moves further to check another vertices and checks its adjacent vertices again.
+- The Depth First Search (DFS) is a graph traversal algorithm.
+In this algorithm one starting vertex is given, and when an adjacent vertex is found, it moves to that adjacent vertex first and try to traverse in the same manner.

 #### How does dictionary work?

+- Dictionary is a collection that stores key-value pairs in no particular order.
+- In C# language:
+  - Keys must be unique and cannot be null.
+  - Values can be null or duplicate.
+  - Values can be accessed by passing associated key in the indexer e.g. myDictionary[key].

 #### Why is it important for keys in a hashmap to have an immutable type?
 (Consider string for example.)

+- If immutable, the object's hash code won’t change and it allows caching the hash code of different keys which makes the overall retrieval process very fast.

 ### Algorithms

 #### What is QuickSort?
 Describe the main logic of this sorting algorithm.

+- Quicksort is a divide-and-conquer algorithm.
+- It works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
+The sub-arrays are then sorted recursively.
+  1. Consider the first element of the list as pivot (i.e., Element at first position in the list).
+  2. Define two variables i and j.
+Set i and j to first and last elements of the list respectively.
+  3. Increment i until list[i] > pivot then stop.
+  4. Decrement j until list[j] < pivot then stop.
+  5. If i < j then exchange list[i] and list[j].
+  6. Repeat steps 3,4 & 5 until i > j.
+  7. Exchange the pivot element with list[j] element.

 ## Software design